Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 WPForms works with WordPress pages/posts created with the Elementor drag-and-drop page builder.

-This is done with the help of the Elementor WPForms widget.
-And you can easily create your web forms in the Elementor page builder.
+This is done using the Elementor WPForms widget.
+You can easily create your web forms using the Elementor page builder.

-If you’re using Elementor for your WordPress post/pages, follow these steps to create your WordPress contact forms.
-This is how to add WPorms to Elementor Page Builder.
+If you’re using Elementor for your WordPress posts/pages, follow these steps to create your WordPress contact forms.
+This is how to add WPForms to Elementor Page Builder.

 First, download and activate the WPForms WordPress plugin.

-Whether creating a new page or editing an existing one, open the page you want to have the web forms.
+Whether you’re creating a new page or editing an existing one, open the page on which you want the web forms to appear.

 You should see the “Edit with Elementor” builder on the WordPress Gutenberg editor.

 Open the Elementor page builder, and on the left side, you should see a widget labeled “WPForms.”
-The next thing is to drag and drop the widget into the widget area on the right side.
+Next, drag and drop the widget into the widget area on the right side.

 You can choose between creating a new web form or using an existing one.